Birgitta Dahl: Cabinet Minister

-As Minister of Energy, Dahl introduced the Lagen om kärnteknisk verksamhet ('Law of Energy Technological Activity'), which was implemented in 1984 and banned any new establishment of nuclear power reactors in Sweden, but allowed research and export of nuclear power.
+As Minister for Energy, Dahl introduced the Lagen om kärnteknisk verksamhet ('Law of Energy Technological Activity'), which was implemented in 1984 and banned any new establishment of nuclear power reactors in Sweden, but allowed research and export of nuclear power.
 As Minister for the Environment, she banned the use of chlorofluorocarbon, which had previously been common.

 As Minister, she defended the Linje 2 of the 1980 Swedish nuclear power referendum, which was to phase out nuclear power slowly by investing in alternative energy such as carbon and natural gas.
 After intense campaigns during her time in office, Dahl secured support in Parliament to shut down two nuclear power reactors.
 This decision was supported by a large majority in Parliament from the Social Democrats, the Communists, the Greens and the Centre Party, and had the support by Prime Minister Ingvar Carlsson, and Minister of Finance Kjell-Olof Feldt.
 Dahl publicly described this decision as irrevocable.
 However, the decision was met with opposition and after an intense lobbying campaign, the decision was retracted in 1989.
-This undermined Dahl's position, and in January 1990, she was replaced as Minister by Rune Molin, who supported nuclear power.
+This undermined Dahl's position, and in January 1990, she was replaced as Minister for Energy by Rune Molin, who supported nuclear power.
+She kept the post of Minister for the Environment until the election in 1991, which was won by the opposition.

 Speaker of the Parliament

-After the Election of 1994, Dahl was appointed Speaker of the Parliament, a post she kept until 2002.
+After the election of 1994, Dahl was appointed Speaker of the Parliament, a post she kept until 2002.
 She was the second woman in Sweden to serve as such.
 The Elections of 1994 resulted in the Parliament of Sweden becoming the most gender equal parliament in the world.
 As Speaker, Dahl introduced regulations in the Parliament to stop any form of sexual harassment.

+Recrimination over Cambodia

 When Dahl was appointed Speaker of the Parliament in 1994, Per Ahlmark questioned her appropriateness to the office due to her past statements about the Khmer Rouge regime, in his book The Open Sore (Det öppna såret).
 In the debate that ensued, Dahl made a public apology in Dagens Nyheter, in which she wrote: "The problem was that I – and others – at the same time yet believed that much of what had been written about Cambodia were lies and speculation.
 We believed – incorrectly – that it was part of the propaganda to accuse the new regime in Cambodia of even worse crimes that had previously been committed.
 I also had a hard time imagining that something as shocking could be true.
 Therefore, there are some statements by me that I deeply regret.
 Ever since the terrible truth became clear to me, I've been in pain that I didn't grasp and repudiate the cruelties of the Pol Pot regime quickly enough."